numfocus/gsoc/2016/ideas-list-swc.md

 what workshops have run,
 who taught and attended,
 and so on.
-This project will extend it to manage all aspects of instructor training, and will replace the current mish-mash of Etherpads and Google Docs spreadsheets that we use for this purpose.
+This project will extend it to manage all aspects of our instructor training course, an intensive two-day workshop that introduces people to basic ideas in educational psychology and instructional design and shows them how to apply those ideas to teaching basic coding skills to researchers.
+For more information on the instructor training program, see [the course notes][instructor-training] (under construction).

+Instructor training is currently managed using a mish-mash of Etherpads and Google Docs spreadsheets.
-The main requirements are:
+The main requirements for its replacement are:

 * recording applications from individuals and groups who wish to become trainers
 * matching those applications to upcoming instructor training workshops